bondagit/aes67-linux-daemon/README.md

 * open the Daemon WebUi *http://[address:8080]* and do the following:
   * go to Config tab and verify that the sample rate is set to 48KHz
   * go to Sources tab and add a new Source using the plus button, set Codec to L24 and press the Submit button
-  * go to Sinks tab and add a new Sink using the plus button, use the specified Source URL and press the Submit button
-  * edit the newly created Sink and copy the SDP file reported in SDP
+  * go to Sources tab and click on the info icon on the right of the newly created source and copy the SDP file
 * open the Hasseb WebUI and do the following:
   * deselect the "PTP slave only" checkbox to enable PTP master on Hasseb device
   * select the "Add SDP file manually" checkbox and copy the previous Source SDP into the SDP field